 “Think of containers as problem-solvers.
 Short on space to work with?
 No time to maintain an entire garden?
 Want to grow plants that need special conditions?
 Containers to the rescue.
 They offer a manageable way to enjoy all the beauty and benefits of your own personal garden, whether it be on a balcony, patio, rooftop, windowsill, or wall.”Sunset Outdoor Design & Build: Container Gardening: Fresh Ideas for Outdoor Living, by Hank Jenkins & The Editors of Sunset Magazine

-Some varieties produce fruit in June only, while others produce a second crop in late summer.
-I keep my strawberries outside all summer, and move the varieties without many runners indoors when the frost hits to enjoy berries all year long.
+Some varieties produce fruit in June only, while others produce a second crop in late summer (and some just fruit all growing season!).
+I keep my strawberries outside all summer and move the varieties without many runners indoors when the frost hits to enjoy berries all year long.

 Culinary herbs make wonderful container plants for a little veggie garden on the balcony.
 Most gardeners who have large backyard gardens tend to grow herbs in containers rather than directly in the soil because some herbs can take over the rest of the garden.
 It’s also really nice to have them right outside the patio door for easy access while cooking.

 Leafy green herbs like basil, sage, thyme, rosemary, oregano, mint, and chives are all lovely balcony garden herbs.
 If your patio is hot and sunny, these herbs will survive the heat so long as you keep them well-watered.

 Some other leafy greens such as cilantro prefer a lower-heat environment.
 Here are some herbs that can be grown in shady spots.
 Consider the environmental conditions for your apartment balcony vegetable garden and do a bit of research before picking which herbs to grow.
 Learn more about growing herbs in containers here :)